WorldWideTelescope/pywwt/docs/annotations.rst

 [picture generated from commented code at bottom of file]

 Polygons are made in the same way as lines, though the viewer will automatically connect the last point added to the first in order to form a closed shape.
 This leads to the availability of a fill color (which can be toggled on and off) as well as an ample variety of possible shapes.

 [picture of nice-looking polygon]

 Circles are similar in that their fill and line options are also changeable, but instead of adding points, you must specify a center coordinate with a ``SkyCoord`` value:

 .. code-block:: python

-    In [4]: wwt.center_on_coordinates(SkyCoord(188, -57, unit=u.deg), fov = 100 * u.deg)
+    In [4]: wwt.center_on_coordinates(SkyCoord(188, -57, unit=u.deg), fov = 100
+* u.deg)

     In [5]: circle = wwt.create_circle()

     In [6]: circle.set_center(SkyCoord(188, -57, unit=u.deg))

-Radii can be assigned in pixels or arcseconds, following user preference.
+Radii can be assigned in pixels or arcseconds, according to preference.

 Once an annotation is no longer needed, it can be removed via its ``remove_annotation`` method.
 If there are multiple annotations and you want them all gone at once, you can call on the widget's ``clear_annotations`` method.

 .. code for big dipper example: